Shravya1-0/Movie_recommender_system/README.md

 On these tags, we would then perform stemming by using a natural language toolkit

-Util here PREPROCESSING of the data is done
+Util here -->1.PREPROCESSING of the data is done

-Now for PREPARING the  model, we would do
+Now for -->2.PREPARING the  model, we would do

 we would perform text vectorization which would convert our text into vectors